culturally/CashApp/README.md

 - Simulate a mobile payment app like Cash App.
 - Change your balance for testing and demonstration purposes.
-- Designed to work on iPhone 11.
+- Designed to work on iPhone 11/13.

 ## Getting Started

-Follow the instructions below to get started with this project on your iPhone 11.
+- Follow the instructions below to get started with this project on your iPhone 11/13.
+- Original source is for iPhone13 (zipped) and modified source for iPhone 11 is unzipped

 ### Prerequisites

 To run this project, you need:

-- An iPhone 11 (or simulator).
+- An iPhone 11/13 (or simulator).
 - Xcode installed on your development machine.
 - Basic knowledge of iOS app development.